NuclearKev/SPI-Flash/README.md

 * Read Sector/Page
 * Erase Sector/Page
 * Write Page
+To demonstrate the functionality of this project, I will be sending some data using Ethernet to the ZYBO and have it be stored on the flash.
+C# will generate said data (either a sine wave or some random data).
+Once the data is written, I will send the read command to the ZYBO and have it return the written data back to C#.

 ## PMOD SF
 The PMOD SF is the first revision of Digilent's Serial Flash PMOD series.
-It contains a Micron M25P16 16Mbit Serial Flash device.
+It contains a Numonyx M25P16 16Mbit Serial Flash device.
 This device uses the SPI protocol for communication.